Hand consumed in flames (Photo by kevron2002). Royal boa opens mouth (Photo by Matic.Sandra). Photoshop composite by Steve Sabz

 February 28, 380 A.D.
 Rome

-After surviving severe persecution under Roman Emperor Nero (54-68 AD) and later, Diocletian (284-305 AD), the Church of Christ, against all odds, is triumphant!
+After surviving severe persecution under Roman Emperors Nero (54-68), Decius (249-251), Valerian (253-260), and Diocletian (284-305), the Church of Christ, against all odds, is triumphant!
 On February 28th in the year 380 AD, Roman Emperor Theodosius I (379-395 AD) "issued an edict prescribing a creed that was to be binding on all subjects [in the Roman Empire]" .
 The creed was sanctioned a year later by an official church council, requested by Theodosius I, in the summer of 381 AD.
 This was in accordance to Christ's amazing promise to the apostle Peter in 30 AD that he would build his Church, and that "the gates of Hades will not overcome it" (Matthew 16:18).
+The first and foremost historical conquest over the Devil and the powers of evil was the resurrection of Jesus of Nazareth from the dead.
+This was in fulfillment of Genesis 3:15, where God first revealed his redemptive plan for his elect church.

 Prior to Theodosius I, Christianity obtained a major victory by Roman Emperor Constantine I (306-337 AD), the first emperor to profess Christianity.
 Constantine I legalized Christianity in 313 AD.
 This is well documented in his decree, Edict of Milan, which "extended toleration to the Christians and restored any personal and corporate property that had been confiscated during the persecution [of Emperor Diocletian]" .
 Shortly after his conversion, Emperor Constantine ordered the construction of the first basilica of St. Peter's in Rome between 326 and 333 AD.
 This older basilica of St. Peter was rebuilt by Pope Julius II in 1506 AD.
 There has been a standing church-structure in this locale in Rome, Italy (the capital city of the former Beast Kingdom of Revelation) for the last 1,684 years and counting.